 These apps should leave you feeling energized, hydrated, and focused.

 The biggest excuse any student has for not working out is that there “just isn’t any time!”

 It’s a challenge to find time to work out, but it’s not impossible!
 Even if you only have five minutes to dedicate to working out, that’s better than nothing when it comes to keeping you healthy.
 Sworkit is one of the best ways to make the most out of any time you have.

 Enter the amount of time that you have into the app and your preferred kind of exercise (Strength, Cardio, Yoga or Stretching) and the app will then guide you through a selection of exercises that you can complete in the time that you have available.

 This app is a great way to track the foods you eat (MyFitnessPal has one of the biggest food libraries on the internet).
-Make sure that you’re eating your vegetables, and drink enough water — these will help you function better at school too!
+Make sure that you’re eating your vegetables and drinking enough water—these will help you function better at school too!

-Staying active isn’t just about working out — it’s also about making sure that you don’t sit at a desk all day, which is all too easy to do when you are studying all day!
-There are a lot of apps that can track your steps throughout the day, but Moves is one of the best ways to have a picture of what your activity looks like day-to-day.
+Staying active isn’t just about working out—it’s also about making sure that you don’t sit at a desk all day, which is all too easy to do when you are studying all day!
+There are a lot of GPS fitness trackers , but Runkeeper is one of the best ways to use GPS and see what your activity looks like day-to-day.